valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

                         names are the same as the ones produced as output.
      -I                 Idle mode.
 Just open N idle connections and wait.

-You need to have a running Redis instance before launching the benchmark.
+You need to have a running Valkey instance before launching the benchmark.
 You can run the benchmarking utility like so:

     redis-benchmark -q -n 100000